JimmyFW/GmailStatusFeed/README.md

     a. sentiment analysis
     b. friend specific information: distribution of status update times, most frequently used words

-I'm trying to achieve this by setting up an XMPP server in node.js.
-The finished project should be a daemon which constantly runs in the background, pushing status changes to a MongoDB database in real time, and rendering a front-end display using express.js.
-Later I might change my mind to use meteor.js.
+I'm trying to achieve this by setting up a node.js server.
+The finished project should be a daemon which constantly runs in the background, pushing status changes to a MongoDB database, and rendering a front-end display in real time using express.js and socket.io.

-Right now, I've got a script that logs status changes to a text file.
+status-reader.js consists of a node xmpp chat client which fetches gmail status updates, an express.js frontend, and a socket.io pipeline which sends data asynchronously and renders page updates in real time.

-I also decided to implement a script that redirects chats to cleverbot - just a fun thing I did on the side.
+cleverbot.js is a script that redirects chats to cleverbot, letting it speak to your friends on your behalf - just a fun thing I did on the side.

-Next steps are: implement a persistent server (possibly using MongoDB) to store status updates.
+Next steps are: implement a persistent server (using Mongoose and MongoDB) to store status updates.
 Then, use some MVC framework to make this into a webapp.

 Instructions